AntonioIonica/Automation_testing/API_osm_course/README.md

-Getting Openstreetmap amenities using API call giving a specific amenity, there is a report writen and also the website of specified amenity is given in console
+Getting Openstreetmap amenities using API calls giving a specific amenity, there is a report writen and also the website of specified amenity is given in console